nbdnnm/GistTests/README.md

 How to run: gradlew clean test -Dtoken="GITHUB_TOKEN" && gradlew allureReport

-Add -Duser if you plan to enable Remove all gists afterClass method
+Add -Duser="GITHUB_USERNAME" if you plan to enable Remove all gists afterClass method

 Project created in Kotlin, with gradle, rest assured, testNG, allure report and assertJ